valueforvalue/Family-Worship-md/FamilyWorship.md

 ###Reminder

-I make it my purpose from henceforth to conduct the family worship in such a way as to eliminate a woodeness of worship, which in my estimation would harden the hearts of both young and old worshipers toward a most merciful and faithful Saviour and Lord.
-That being said, I consider it my duty to conduct our family worship in such a manner as to instill an awe and reverance toward our Lord and Saviour.
+I make it my purpose from henceforth to conduct the family worship in such a way as to eliminate a woodenness of worship, which in my estimation would harden the hearts of both young and old worshipers toward a most merciful and faithful Saviour and Lord.
+That being said, I consider it my duty to conduct our family worship in such a manner as to instill an awe and reverence toward our Lord and Saviour.
 Therefore care must be taken in the method of worship, order must be set forth in its execution to make known the seriousness of the undertaking.
-However order must not be practiced in excess, as it would tend to legalism or a ritualism which would veil the mercy and lovingkindness of the Lord our God, and hinder the grace so mercifully bestowed upon us by his Holy Spirit.
+However order must not be practiced in excess, as it would tend to legalism or a ritualism which would veil the mercy and loving-kindness of the Lord our God, and hinder the grace so mercifully bestowed upon us by his Holy Spirit.

 ###Prayer for the Lord's blessing: